ProcessusT/CobaltStrikeBypassDefender/README.md

 # CobaltStrikeBypassDefender
+<br /><br />

-<h1>A launcher to load a DLL with xored cobalt strike shellcode executed in memory through process hollowing technique</h1>
+<h3>A launcher to load a DLL with xored cobalt strike shellcode executed in memory through process hollowing technique</h3>

 <br /><br />